MDLlife/explorer/README.md

 This must be run from the same directory that contains `dist/`.

-The explorer assumes that the MDL node is running on `localhost:7800` by default.
+The explorer assumes that the skycoin node is running on `localhost:6420` by default.

 To point it at a different address: